-The Pearson Edexcel GCSE builds upon skills already studied in Year 9 and incorporates content in line with students' interests, experiences and needs.
-GCSE Spanish offers fresh challenges and introduces new and fair assessments.
+The Pearson Edexcel International GCSE builds upon skills already studied in Year Nine and incorporates content in line with students' interests, experiences, and needs. iGCSE Spanish offers fresh challenges and introduces new and fair assessments.

 Students will improve their cultural understanding of both Spain and Spanish culture.
-Students will study four attainment targets of listening, speaking, reading and writing.
+Students will study four attainment targets: listening, speaking, reading and writing.